-On the 21st anniversary of the 1999 play-off final against Gillingham, many players who experienced Donachie’s coaching have shared their admiration for the innovative Scot whose influence on the events that day at Wembley are far greater than he has ever been credited with.
+On his 70th birthday, many players who experienced Donachie’s coaching have shared their admiration for the innovative Scot, whose influence on the events that day at Wembley are far greater than he has ever been credited with.

 During a decade of service for the Club, the Scottish left-back clocked up 437 appearances – the tenth highest amount of games in City’s history – not forgetting his two goals!